theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/amazon-aws-s3/connection.md

 ![XU_S3_DestinationDetails2](/img/content/xu/XU_S3_DestinationDetails2.png){:class="img-responsive"}

-### Connection Retry Function
+### Connection Retry

+Connection retry is a built-in function of the AWS S3 destination.
+It is automatically activated.

-The Retry is a built-in function that prevents extractions from failing in case of short connection interruptions to AWS S3.
+Connection retry is a functionality that prevents extractions from failing in case of transient connection interruptions to S3.
+General information about retry strategies in an AWS environment can be found [here](https://docs.aws.amazon.com/general/latest/gr/api-retries.html).
-The Retry function is implemented according to Microsoft guidelines.
-The Retry function tries to establish connection up to 2 minutes.
+XU follows an exponential retry strategy.
+This results in 7 retry attempts and an overall timespan of 140 seconds.
+If a retry is not succesful during that timespan, the extraction fails.